Terraform 1.5.0 update information

 It can be used in combination with Check Block to check for certificate expiration, etc.

-The strcontains function has been added, which checks whether a string contains a specified string.
+The strcontains function has been added to check whether a string contains a specified string.

 The following is quoted from Terraform Configuration Language Functions strcontains